There are three Underdog Anthologies each year.

 Likewise, stories for the Christmas anthology must be Christmas themed and as with the Halloween stories, they do not have to be teeth-rottingly sweet.
 They can be if you want.
 My own Christmas stories are normally on the dark side so the book always needs a bit of balance.
 Submissions are between mid October and mid November.

 Previously, anthology stories were paid at £10 per story or the equivalent in books.
-With Anthology Eight (Spring 2019) this will increase to £15 per story because the contract will change to allow me to use the story twice.
+With Anthology Eight (Spring 2019) this will increase to £12 per story because the contract will change to allow me to use the story twice.
 Once in the original anthology, and once more in the annual omnibus edition which will combine all of that year’s three anthologies in one volume.
-That volume will sell for less than buying the three books separately so that those coming into the series later can get the rest without bankrupting themselves.
+That volume will sell for less than buying the three books separately so that those coming into the series later can get the rest without bankrupting themselves, although the eBook versions are priced so low it’s hardly going to matter.

 Anthologies 1 to 7 did not have that arrangement.
 I will attempt to contact all of the previous authors to see if they will agree to this re-use, but there is no guarantee they all will (it’s all or nothing, one author declining means it cannot happen) so it is possible the first seven will never be combined.